-The markets for data centre services which the BMIT Technologies Group serves, as well as certain of the industries in which its customers operate, are characterised by rapidly changing technology, evolving industry trends and changing customer demands.
+The market for data centre services which the Group serves, as well as certain industries in which customers operate, are characterised by rapidly changing technology, evolving industry trends and changing customer demands.
 As a result, the infrastructure at the Group's data centres may become less marketable due to demand for new processes and technologies.
 In addition, new technologies have the potential to replace or provide lower cost alternatives to the Group's services.
 The Group's ability to offer hybrid solutions to customers helps in mitigating this rapid change in market dynamics.